What are the properties of Vanadium?

 - Vanadium can be used to make steel alloys, for use in space vehicles, nuclear reactors and aircraft carriers, etc.

-- Vanadium steel alloys' strength means that they are perfectly suited to the creation of tools, axels, piston rods and as girders in construction.
+- Vanadium steel alloys' strength means that they are perfectly suited to the creation of tools, axles, piston rods and as girders in construction.

-- In Vanadium Redox Flow Batteries (VRFBs), vanadium is used to create a reliable, safe and stable solution for the storage of renewable energy.
-Read more about VRFBs >
+- In Vanadium Flow Batteries (VFBs), vanadium is used to create a reliable, safe and stable solution for the storage of renewable energy.
+Read more about VFBs >

 - Vanadium can be utilised in ceramics as a pigment.